MalwareLab150/PhantasmM/README.md

 - **Modifies Critical Registry Keys**: It modifies or deletes key registry entries that control **startup processes**, **system drivers**, and important **configurations**.
 - **No Easy Fix**: Phantasm M corrupts **restore points** and **recovery options**, making it impossible to use tools like System Restore to revert changes.

-Fixing the registry manually is nearly impossible, and it often results in a system that is completely unbootable.
+Fixing the registry manually is nearly impossible, and results in a system that is completely unbootable.

 ---